Brianna Ferreira

 Areas of Focus:

-Children / Teens: Emotional Regulation Challenges, Tantrums, Anxiety (Social Anxiety, Separation Anxiety, Performance Anxiety), OCD, Perfectionism, ADHD, Identity, Acculturation Issues, Grief, Bullying / Social Bullying, Peer Relationships and School Adjustment
+Children / Teens: Emotional Regulation Challenges, Tantrums, Anxiety (Social Anxiety, Separation Anxiety, Performance Anxiety), OCD, Perfectionism, ADHD, Neurodiversity, Identity, Acculturation Issues, Grief, Bullying / Social Bullying, Peer Relationships and School Adjustment

 Adults: Trauma (Early Childhood Trauma, Complex Trauma, PTSD), Anxiety, Life Transitions, Parenting, Job Stress / Burnout, Identity & Acculturation Issues, Grief & Loss, Traumatic Grief, Substance Dependence, Co-dependence, 12-steps